Congratulations! You’ve finished a marathon! You put in the work, focused your energies, and proved you are capable of amazing things!

 Ultras are booming.
 Each year, the options in races and distances grows exponentially.

-They seem intimidating, but when I was training for my first (and to date, only) ultra, I found that the training wasn’t all that much more intense than marathon training.
+They seem intimidating, but when I was training for my first ultra, I found the training wasn’t that much more intense than marathon training.
 The biggest difference was the Saturday/Sunday back-to-back long runs.

 It took some getting used to, but it’s likely more do-able than you think.